 701. ROLE OF THE COMMITTEE OF THE WHOLE.

-The Mayor’s annual proposed budget for the District government and any supplement or amendments to the budget submitted to the Council pursuant to section 442 of the Charter (D.C.
+The Mayor’s annual proposed budget for the District government and any revised, supplemental, or deficiency budget submitted to the Council pursuant to section 442 of the Charter (D.C.
 Official Code § 1-204.42) shall be referred to the Committee of the Whole.

 702. BUDGET-REVIEW SCHEDULE.

-(a) The Budget Director, at the direction of the Chairman, shall prepare a budget-review schedule that includes a hearing schedule, provides a template for the required format of and the submitting and filing of committee budget reports, and schedules other budget activities as necessary or appropriate.
+(a) The Budget Director, at the direction of the Chairman, shall prepare a budget-review schedule, including committee hearings; and other budget activities as necessary or appropriate.

 (b) The budget-review schedule shall be presented to the Committee of the Whole for approval.
-The Budget Director, at the direction of the Chairman, may change the schedule as necessary or appropriate and shall circulate the updated budget-review schedule and publish it on the Council website.
+The Budget Director may change the schedule as necessary or appropriate and shall circulate the updated budget-review schedule and publish it on the Council website.

 703. ROLE OF COUNCIL COMMITTEES.